 Is a secured credit card right for me?

 Secured credit cards are especially useful for consumers with poor or little to no credit history who are typically declined for unsecured credit cards.
-A secured card guarantees approval by the lending institution because, in effect, you are the one taking on the financial risk through your security deposit.
+A secured card can almost guarantee approval by the lending institution because, in effect, you are the one taking on the financial risk through your security deposit.

 Think of a secured card as your credit line "training wheels" that allow you the benefits of owning a credit card while giving you the opportunity to build a history of responsible credit use with on-time payments.
 The small credit limits and security deposit requirements are there to protect you from getting yourself into the poor payment history that may have plagued you in the past.

 Secured card credit limits are often set at the amount of the security deposit or some percentage of it so that you cannot charge more than your security deposit can cover.
 Depending on your specific secured card, adding more to your security deposit enables you to access a higher credit limit, or if your payments are on-time and consistent, the credit card company may reward you by increasing your credit line without requiring additional deposits.
 Many secured cards increase the credit limit of your secured card after 6-12 months of responsible use and on-time payments.

 If you can't break yourself from old habits and your monthly payments for credit charges are late or insufficient, the bank or card company will dip into your security deposit to foot the bill.
 Only good news here is that because of the small credit limit, you probably cannot get into significant debt.

 Putting the Secured Card to Work for You

 A secured credit card is a great vehicle to build or rebuild your credit history, but still requires regular responsible use and diligence to earn good credit standing.
 Some guidelines to optimize your credit with secured credit cards: